 Check your storage and SD card

-- Free up some space by uninstalling unused apps or deleting old photos and videos that you have backed up elsewhere.
+- Free up some space by uninstalling unused apps or deleting old photos and videos you have backed up elsewhere.

-- You can then attempt your download once again.
+- Attempt your download once again.

 Restart your device

 If you aren’t downloading anything and your connection is fine, but your download is still pending, you should try restarting your device.
 It might be another no-brainer step, but it’s a surprisingly effective one.
-Just press and hold the power button on your device, then tap restart.
+Just press and hold the power button on your device, then tap Restart.

 Download apps through your browser instead